London Vault Holdings Data

 |Month||Troy Ounces ('000s)||Troy Ounces ('000s)|

-- The data is reported monthly (three months in arrears).
+- The data is reported monthly (one month in arrears).

 - The data represents the holdings on the last day of the month.